 There is also an independent report done by Washington-based Soil and Plant Laboratory, Inc. for the magazine Sunset, which tested a sample of used coffee grounds from Starbucks (we will ignore the oxymoron here) and determined it had a pH level of 6.2.

 Your plants will enjoy the benefits of coffee in no time with only a teaspoon of grounds per gallon of water and one cup of grounds for every four to six cups of potting soil.

 While the study itself has no real academic merit, Sunset published the results online, which is probably one of the main reasons people still believe this myth.

-While there is some truth to this when looking at coffee’s NPK, it’s pretty low in nitrogen compared to commercial fertilizers.
+While there is some truth to this when looking at coffee’s NPK, it’s pretty low in nitrogen and phosphorus compared to commercial fertilizers.

 They are rated at 2% percent nitrogen by volume, and this nitrogen ends up feeding microorganisms instead of your plants (which can still be quite beneficial).

 However, when used as a composting material, the grounds have a C/N ratio of 20:1 and help maintain higher composting temperatures.